 - You may not get an alert for every Internet mention of your query so use additional methods to stay abreast of critical information or information that is publicly available about you.
 For example, here’s a link to see what is publicly available on your personal Facebook profile.

 - You may set up as many as 1,000 alerts but that doesn’t mean you should.
-For example, I don’t have time to read excessive emails so I’ve set less than 30 alerts.
-I receive some once per week only.
+I don’t have time to read excessive emails so I receive only a handful of alerts – important ones as they happen, and others only once a week .

 How to set up your Alerts: